AKI AORA 2019 Edition 3 : AKA YA/HERE ALREADY

 AKA is derived from the Spanish word "acá" meaning here and ya meaning "already" or "ready" and it can also be used to say ¨enough!¨ as in "ya basta!"

-For the 2019 edition we are inviting artists to consider guerrilla tactics in their work as well as the Anthropocene in order to respond to the recent expansion of slow and invisible violence that has come with the promise of economic growth, progress and ‘well being’ as implied by buzz words and ‘aspirational’ branding with terms like ‘eco chic’ while simultaneously disrupting the region´s biodiversity.
+For the 2019 edition we invited artists to consider guerrilla tactics in their work as well as the Anthropocene in order to respond to the recent expansion of slow and invisible violence that has come with the promise of economic growth, progress and ‘well being’ as implied by buzz words and ‘aspirational’ branding with terms like ‘eco chic’ while simultaneously disrupting the region´s biodiversity.

 The tensions in Tulum between the locals and foreign investments impacting on the environment will be investigated largely by Mexican emerging artists and collaborators who are more familiar with the complexities of the context.

 Guerilla tactics, in military terms has implied a small group of insurgents, often using low-tech counter resistance strategies, to infiltrate the system.
-Our artists will consider such tactics to give voice to local concerns, using local collaborators and site-specific research in order to decode the poetics and aesthetics of disruption and include and encourage conversation amongst the public.
+Our artists considered such tactics to give voice to local concerns, using local collaborators and site-specific research in order to decode the poetics and aesthetics of disruption and include and encourage conversation amongst the public.

-As in previous years these projects and public engagements will work as a tool to document and serve as a useful historical archive of the current social, environmental and political intricacies of the area for both the local and international public.
+As in previous years these projects and public engagements work as a tool to document and serve as a useful historical archive of the current social, environmental and political intricacies of the area for both the local and international public.